Logbook

 A weekly journal of what we're building across Archway, Dropsignal, and Tasuki.
 What shipped, what broke, and what we learned.

-8 episodes
+13 episodes

 Previously On

 Before Dropsignal.
 Before Tasuki.
 Before any of this.
-There was a fintech concept, a direct mail campaign to senior homeowners, and the longest site visit I ever got — from the Department of Financial Institutions.
+There was a fintech concept, a direct mail campaign to senior homeowners, and the longest site visit I ever got.
+From the Department of Financial Institutions.

 Pilot